 |Courtney Cuthbertson, PhD||University of Illinois at Urbana - Champaign, USA|

 |Stephanie A. Dopson, ScD, MSW, MPH||Centers for Disease Control and Prevention, USA|

 |Janice Du Mont, EdD||Women’s College Hospital, Canada|

 |Robin Evans-Agnew, PhD, RN||University of Washington Tacoma, USA|

-|Keon Gilbert, DrPH, MA, MPA||St. Louis University, USA|
+|Keon Gilbert, DrPH, MA, MPH||St Louis University and Brookings Institution, USA|

-|Darrell Hudson, PhD, MPH||Brown School at Washington University in St. Louis|
+|Darrell Hudson, PhD, MPH||Brown School at Washington University in St Louis, USA|

 |Mira L. Katz, PhD, MPH||The Ohio State University, USA|

-|Cathy Kodama, MPH||University of California, Berkeley|
+|Cathy Kodama, MPH||University of California, Berkeley, USA|

 |Lilian Ferrer Lagunas, PhD, MS||Pontificia Universidad Católica de Chile School of Nursing, Chile|